jpraus/arduinoflake/README.md

 - touch button for interactions
 - ATmega8 Arduino compatible microprocessor
 - micro USB interface for programming (CH340 USB-to-UART)
-- AVR ISP interface for BIOS flashing
+- AVR ISP interface for bootloader flashing
 - runs up to 12 hours on a single CR2032 battery

 ## Building your Arduinoflake